Quintony1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a script that moves all the files
+Creating a script that deletes all files